How to Make a Mortise and Tenon Joint with Woodworking Hand Tools

 But if you want to cut a larger tenon, then a rip tenon saw should be used:

 Use a bench chisel to cut out a little notch to provide your saw with a track for starting into the cut.
 It really helps with stability and straight cutting:

 Your saw will rest against the notch wall:

 Start the cut at a 45 degree angle, then start sawing horizontal, across the top end grain, staying a hair to the waste side of your line.

 Once you’ve made a very shallow kerf on top of the board, move back to a 45 degree angle and continue sawing down to the baseline/shoulder line:

 Flip your tenon piece around in the vice and saw from the other side, but in your new kerf that you just created on top of the board.
 The kerf that you already created will guide your saw downward in an accurate fashion.
 You can saw horizontally this time.
 Just make sure you stop before you reach the baseline/shoulder line:

 Repeat the same steps on the other line that you marked on the tenon, then you’ll have two saw cuts / kerfs running down the tenon:

-Now we move on to cutting the tenon cheeks and shoulders.
+Now we move on to removing the tenon cheeks and shoulders from the tenon.
 Since some of these cuts are across the grain, ideally you should use a different backsaw with crosscut teeth: a carcass backsaw:

 This will allow your backsaw to rest against the shoulder, and will provide a more accurate guide when sawing downward.
 Now place your cross cut carcass saw in that trench and saw straight down: